V/H/S/94: "Holy Hell" (frame narrative) — Prologue

 The frame narrative focuses on a SWAT team—Slater, Oursler, Sprayberry, Spivey, Petro, and Nash—with their cameraman Gary as they raid a warehouse during what is believed to be a drug bust.

 Moments before, a white-dressed woman inhaled a vapour from a substance on her hands.
 She has her eyes gouged out and counts down from ten as another woman passes behind.
-As the team find a jet behind the warehouse, a distorted voice welcomes them and ask to "track the signal".
+As the team find a jet behind the warehouse, a distorted voice welcomes them and asks them to "track the signal".

 The team discover several rooms with televisions displaying static and spot a corpse in one of them, with his eyes gouged out and the substance dripping onto the floor.
 The team encounter more corpses; Slater orders to search the upper floor as one of the televisions begins to play a newscast.